 Pubo-vaginal sling; Transobturator sling; Midurethral sling

 Vaginal sling procedures are types of surgeries that help control stress urinary incontinence.
 This is urine leakage that happens when you laugh, cough, sneeze, lift things, or exercise.
-The procedure helps close your urethra and bladder neck.
+The procedure creates a sling for your urethra that helps close your urethra and bladder neck.
 The urethra is the tube that carries urine from the bladder to the outside.
 The bladder neck is the part of the bladder that connects to the urethra.

 Vaginal sling procedures use different materials: